Fibrin-Health/core/README.md

-# Fbrin Health - Decentralized Healthcare Data Storage Protocol on Internet Computer
+# Fbrin Health - Decentralised Healthcare Data Storage Protocol on Internet Computer

 ## Overview

-Fibrin Health is a decentralized protocol for securely storing and managing healthcare data using the Internet Computer (IC).
+Fibrin Health is a decentralised protocol for securely storing and managing healthcare data using the Internet Computer (IC).
 This project consists of two main components:

   1. API Gateway (Rust): A bridge between external systems (e.g., healthcare providers' EHR systems) and the backend canisters.
   2. Fibrin Health Backend Canister: Handles the secure storage, management, and permissions for patient healthcare data.